tsantos84/docker/README.md

 ### What is this repository for?

+* Faster composer package install thanks to Symfony Flex
-* Setup local environment for PHP applications
+* Setup new PHP applications thanks to Symfony installer

 ### How do I get set up? ###

-Build the image:
+You can pull the image from Docker Hub

+    docker pull tsantos84/php

+and run the container from the project directory.

+    docker run -it --rm -v ${PWD}:/app tsantos84/php composer install

+### Building the image

+Instead of pulling the image from Docker Hub, you can build the image locally:

+    git@github.com:tsantos84/docker.git
-    docker build -t php .
+    docker build -t php74 .

-and then run one of the built int command
+and run the container from the project directory.

-    docker run -v $PWD:/app php symfony new my-app
+    docker run -it --rm -v ${PWD}:/app php74 symfony new my-app

 ### What have inside the images ###